Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 	- Use an image to add an icon for next to a heading link or button.
 - Use a Gradient
 	- Use a gradient to fill the background of the page.
-	- Use a gradient as a background to a heading or section.
+	- Use a gradient as a background to a heading or section

-	- Use a gradient as a background to a button.
+Submit your work to GradeScope!

 ## Resources